C2DH/ranketwo/_assignments/archival-digital-turn/06-newspapers-digitization.en.md

 ### Instructions

 <!-- section-contents -->
-To sensitize you to the subject of digitization of newspapers, watch these clips on two large scale digitization projects, one in the Unites States that discusses all the aspects of the goal of the project and the digitization process: [Chronincling America](https://www.youtube.com/watch?v=LclIm9s7Iho), and one in Europe, [Europeana Newspapers](https://www.youtube.com/watch?v=5G6v00Z8CyQ) that is meant for promotion of the project.
-Also watch the [clip about retired engineer Tom Tryniski](https://www.youtube.com/watch?v=KVWDX6oaYCg&feature=youtu.be), who took up the task of digitizing a gigantic corpus of newspapers and offering them online free of charge.
+For a general introduction to the subject of newspaper digitisation, watch these clips on two large-scale digitisation projects, one from the United States that discusses all aspects of the [Chronicling America](https://www.youtube.com/watch?v=LclIm9s7Iho) project and the digitisation process, and one from Europe, produced to promote the [Europeana Newspapers](https://www.youtube.com/watch?v=5G6v00Z8CyQ) project.
+Also watch the [clip about retired engineer Tom Tryniski](https://www.youtube.com/watch?v=KVWDX6oaYCg&feature=youtu.be), who decided to digitise a gigantic corpus of newspapers and offer them online free of charge.

-Then go through the key questions that should be asked when applying source criticism to digitized newspapers:
+Then go through the key questions that should be asked when applying source criticism to digitised newspapers:

 Selection

-- Why was this collection selected for digitization?
+- Why was this collection selected for digitisation?
 - Is it complete?
-Which part of the collection is covered?
+What part of the collection is covered?
 - Is it representative?

 Transformation from analogue to digital source

-- How were the newspaper processed?
-Have all newspapers titles been processed in the same way?
+- How were the newspapers processed?
+Have all the newspaper titles been processed in the same way?
-- What is the appearance of the original newspaper?
-Are they in black and white or in color?
-What is the color of the paper?
+- What do the original newspapers look like?
+Are they in black and white or in colour?
+What is the colour of the paper?
 Is this visible on your screen?
 - Was the digitisation carried out from microfilms or from hard copies?
-- What color makes the reading easier in the digital form?
+- What colour makes them easier to read in digital form?
-- How does digitization handle differences between newspapers coming from different periods?
+- How does digitisation handle differences between newspapers from different periods?

 Retrieval

 - Are the newspapers searchable?
-Can we apply full text search on their content?
+Can we perform a full text search on their content?
-- What is the quality of the Optical Character Recognition process?
+- What is the quality of the optical character recognition (OCR) process?
 - Has article segmentation been applied?
-Can we search within advertisements, images ?
+Can we search within advertisements and images?

-(BELOW ALREADY PROOFREAD BY SARAH)
+Instructions

 You are going to find out how and why newspapers are digitised and what is needed to be able to consult them online.
 Because of the diversity in approaches to digitisation projects and web design and possible unfamiliarity with online archives, there is a risk of not being able to see the wood for the trees while completing this assignment.
 To give you an example of what kind of answers are expected in response to these questions and what the variables in the table mean, we have created a sample answer on the basis of the Luxembourg online newspaper archive eluxemburgensia.lu and the Tageblatt newspaper.